kannssq/kani-demo/README.md

 # kani-demo
-this is my first repository
+this is my first Git repository lol